- A. Set of Strings

 SortedStringSet, providing an iterator that returns elements

 within a specified range of values in ascending order.
 Even if you decide not to do this part of the assignment, you should modify your BSTStringSet to implement SortedStringSet, and uncomment the @Override in the skeleton.

 its values in linear time $O(N)$, where N is the number of items in the tree.

 BSTStringSetRangeTest to help check that your solution works in these time bounds.

-The tricky part of this assignment is producing an inorder tree iterator.
-We've provided an iterator for a full BST, which you can use as a basis for your solution.
+The tricky part of this assignment is producing an in-order tree iterator.
+We've provided the class BSTIterator, which is an iterator for a full BST.
+You can reference this class when writing the in-order iterator.

 For this problem, you'll expand on your work from earlier by creating a